jerryreinoehl/l3-remote-desktop/README.md

 sudo systemctl enable --now pcscd.socket
 ```

-See [Smartcards](https://wiki.archlinux.org/title/Smartcards) for more info.
+See [Smartcards](https://wiki.archlinux.org/title/Smartcards) for more info and
+troubleshooting.